nicholaswilde/recipes/docs/sides/cilantro-almond-pesto-brussels-sprouts.md

 ### Step 4

-In a large bowl, toss the Brussels sprouts with the cilantro almond pesto.
+In a large bowl, toss the Brussels sprouts with the [cilantro almond pesto][2].
 Transfer to a plate and serve with the lemon wedges.

 ## :link: Source

 - The Gracias Madre Cookbook

 [1]: <../assets/images/cilantro-almond-pesto-brussels-sprouts.jpg>
+[2]: <../sauces-and-dressings/pesto/cilantro-almond-pesto.md>